ThatOpen/engine_web-ifc/README.md

 ### Stand alone C++ executable

 Compiling the library to a standalone executable requires use of CMAKE.
 For visual studio code, the easiest way is by installing [cmake-tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools).

+## Using the library as a C++ dependency

+The library is header only, the files in `web-ifc-cpp` can be trivially included in any project.
+The library depends on [GLM](https://github.com/g-truc/glm) and [earcut](https://github.com/mapbox/earcut.hpp).